vgheo/b-method-training/tools-doc/ProB/ProB-bmotion.md

 # Notes on ProB and related tools

-For currently knonwn limitations see [ProB-issues.md](ProB-issues.md).
+For currently known issues and limitations see [ProB-issues.md](ProB-issues.md).

 ## ProB - core